renpy/renpy/sphinx/source/text.rst

     g "Welcome to the Nekomimi Institute, [playername]!"

-Ren'Py will interpolate variables found in the global store.
-When using a text widget in a screen, Ren'Py will also interpolate screen local variables.
-(This can be overridden by supplying an explicit scope argument to the Text displayable.)
+Ren'Py will search for variables in the following order:

+* When used in a screen, screen-local variables.
+* Variables found in the ``interpolate`` namespace.
+* Variables found in the global namespace.

 Ren'Py isn't limited to interpolating simple variables.
 It can also interpolate fields and components of tuples.
 So it's possible to have::